Aparnacheekatla/Analytics-Journey/README.md

-# Analytics-Journey
-SQL learning journey for Business Analytics and Data Analysis interviews.
-# SQL Practice
+# Analytics Journey

-This repository documents my SQL learning journey as I transition into Business Analytics.
+This repository documents my journey toward becoming a Business Analyst through hands-on analytics projects.

-## Topics

-- SELECT
-- WHERE
-- ORDER BY
-- GROUP BY
-- JOINS
-- Aggregations
-- Window Functions

-## Goal
+## Projects

-Become interview-ready for Business Analyst, BI Analyst, and Data Analyst roles.
+- Amazon Marketplace Business Analytics (In Progress)

+More projects will be added as I continue learning SQL, Power BI, Python, and Business Analytics.